HenrikBechmann/react-infinite-grid-scroller/README.md

 - Rapid scroll, horizontal or vertical
 - single or multiple rows or columns
 - rapid repositioning in large lists (through scroll thumb or programmatically)
-- dynamic pivot (horizontal/vertical back and forth)
+- dynamic pivot (horizontal/vertical back and forth) while maintaining position in list
 - automatic reconfiguration with page resize

 This utility does not support variable length fields.
 Doesn't really make sense for a grid layout.
 I **may** produce a flexbox-based scroller for that -- one column, vertical, variable size.